simroux/globalspacers_scripts/Analyses/Target_IMGVR_IMGPR/Readme.md

 `import_to_duckdb.sh`

 ## Run PAM detection based on hits to IMG/VR and IMG/PR
-The corresponding scripts are available in the fodler "PAM_detection".
+The corresponding scripts are available in the folder "PAM_detection".

 First, we need to export the information for sequences upstream and downstream from spacer hits from DuckDB.
 Here for IMG/VR first, then for IMG/PR.
 ```